 - Teeth may become extremely sensitive to hot and cold in the area of the filling or the area surrounding the filling

-Which Dental Filling is Right for Me?
+Which Filling Material is Right for Me?

 Every individual is different when it comes to which type of dental filling is right for them.
 Before deciding which type of filling to have done, you must think about your budget, current health issues, and location of the filling.
 These factors will determine what type of filling is right for your individual situation.

-Speak with a Melbourne Dentist to Explore Your Options for Dental Fillings
+Speak with a Melbourne Dentist to Explore Your Options

 Dr. Brazdo of Artistic Touch Dentistry in West Melbourne, Florida can help you explore your options when it comes to dental fillings.
 During your consultation with her, she will provide you with treatment recommendations that address your individual needs.
 She will also answer any questions you may have or address any concerns you may have about dental fillings.